Home Search Index of men A-Z

 Death & burial

-His death certificate shows that he died at 54 Monkgate, York, on the 14th of June 1909, aged 84 years, an Army Pensioner, late 17th Lancers, from "Senile Atrophy, Cardiac Failure."
+His death certificate shows that he died at 54, Monkgate, York, on the 14th of June 1909, aged 84 years, an Army Pensioner, late 17th Lancers, from "Senile Atrophy, Cardiac Failure."
 An A. Toye, niece, of the same address, was present at, and the informant of, his death.
 (There is a copy of the death certificate in the 17th Lancers "Certificates" file.)

-"In loving memory of Jessie S. B. White.
-Died April 13th 1931.
-Also John W. White, husband of the above, killed in France Aug 16th 1916.
-Also of William Pearson, "A Hero of the Light Brigade," Died June 14th 1909, aged 84."
 The John W. White recorded served as a Private in the 12th Bn. of the West Yorkshire Regiment as No. 21149.
-Was both born and enlisted at York, his medal entitlement being the 1914-15 Star, and the British War and Victory medals.
+He was both born and enlisted at York, his medal entitlement being the 1914-15 Star, and the British War and Victory medals.
 Possibly a grand-son.)
-(See copy of a photograph of this gravestone in the 17th Lancer file.)

-The grave space is also now said not to be partly under, but at the side of the path way.
+The grave space is also now said not to be partly under, but at the side of the pathway.

 From a 1909 newspaper report (source unknown):